BeerMoneyDev/nest-remix/README.md

 - Serving of a Remix build through a custom NestJS server implementation.
 - Support of using NestJS @Injectable() services as Remix `action` and `loader` functions via `wireBackend`

+# Overview

+Check out this video on YouTube about NestJS, Remix, and the goal of `nest-remix`: <a href="https://youtu.be/GGqr20kp28E">Supercharged NestJS React Rendering with Remix</a>

 # How To Use

 ## Install